-Gabby Giffords stands up for 11-year-old kicked out of scouts over gun control question
+11-year-old kicked out of Cub Scouts over gun control question to state senator

 “It brought tears to my eyes,” the boy’s mother said.

-Giffords’ husband, Astronaut Mark Kelly, called Ames and Lori Thursday night to have a private conversation about the situation.
+Giffords’ husband, astronaut Mark Kelly, called Ames and Lori Mayfield on Thursday night to have a private conversation about the situation.

-Ames said that Kelly told him to keep asking tough questions.
+Ames said Kelly told him to keep asking tough questions.

 “I’m kind of glad to have someone on my side that truly understands it,” Ames said.

-While he is no longer welcome at his former scout den, his mother says another area den has invited Ames to join.
-He will transition to a Boy Scout in February.
+While he is no longer welcome at his former Scout den, his mother said another area den has invited Ames to join.
+He will transition to Boy Scouts in February.